HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_configuration/cfg_webcontent_auth_env/wcm_config_ephox_custom.md

         ```

     !!!note
-        An administrator user name and password is not required if you already specified the portal administrator user name and password with the PortalAdminId and PortalAdminPwd settings in the wkplc.properties file.
+        An administrator username and password are not required if you already specified the portal administrator username and password with the PortalAdminId and PortalAdminPwd settings in the wkplc.properties file.

 4. Restart the server.